If a COS request fails when calling this SDK, it will throw a

 CosXmlServiceException (server exception).

 CosXmlClientException, results from unexpected interaction issues between the client and the COS server, such as a failure to connect to the server, a failure to parse the data returned by the server, or the occurrence of an IO exception when reading a local file.

-- CosXmlServiceException is caused by failures in COS resource operations (the client can interact with the COS server normally though), for example, the client accesses a bucket that does not exist, deletes a file that does not exist, or does not have permission to perform an operation.
+CosXmlServiceException, occurs when the client interacts with the COS server normally, but the operation fails.
+For example, the client accesses a bucket that does not exist, deletes a file that does not exist, or does not have the permission to perform an operation.

-CosClientException is integrated from Exception and can be used in the same way as Exception.
-It has an additional member "errorCode" as shown below:
+CosClientException is used in the same way as